shubhambaghel34/TDD_Assessment_Node/README.md

 This project is used by the following companies:

-- app.js: Contains the business logic for calculating the total price.
+- app.js: Contains the business logic for calculating the total price and API based function
 - test/app.test.js: Contains the Mocha tests for the calculator.